Vikko151/FESWEP/README.md

+# WARNING!

+This repository isn't ready at all.
+It has been made public to already prepare the wikis.
+This will allow an accurate documentation that will be ready once the first version will release.

 # FESWEP
 A greatly cleaned and optimized fork of FE gun kit that can be scripted like Garry's Mod SWEPs.